Candida Martinelli's Italophile Site

 Coffee Liqueur

 The sugar and water base in this recipe is the syrup for any sweet liqueur, and you can add as much alcohol as you want (alcohol preserves it, so be sure to put enough to keep it safe from germs).
-You can experiment by adding fruit syrups to flavor the liqueur any way you want.
+You can experiment making other liqueurs by adding fruit syrups to flavor the liqueur any way you want.
 Here's the coffee version.

 2 cups water